sampsyo/uwadvising/advising.md

 If you have a (tentative) advisor, it's time to get started on your research.
 Your advisor should help you find a specific topic and point you in the right direction.
 Here are some things to keep in mind as you get started:

 * Read closely and often.
 Learning to read papers from your area with a critical eye can be crucial to doing great work yourself.
 * Start by working with a senior grad student.
 Your advisor can help you find a research project that's underway that you can help with.
 Pairing up with someone more experienced is a great way to learn the ropes before you launch your own research agenda.
+Even doing some "manual labor" for another student's project can be a great way to gain momentum.
-* Be excited about your work.
+* Choose work you're excited about.
 Doing great research when you don't care about it is next to impossible.
 Be sure to communicate openly with your advisor about what you like (and don't) about research---advisors can't know you're unhappy if you toil in silence.

 ##What you can expect from your advisor